 Step 4: Set Up Automated Emails For Ticket Rating

 Do you know what great businesses have in common?
 They are quick to capture customer feedback right after an issue has been addressed.
-With a help desk ticketing system, you can set up automated emails for ticket rating.
-These emails are automatically sent to a customer once a ticket has been closed and allows them to rate their support experience.
+With a help desk ticketing system, you can set up automated emails for ticket ratings.
+These emails are automatically sent to a customer once a ticket has been closed and allow them to rate their support experience.

 Step 5: Analyze Performance With Insightful Reports

-Building a help desk setup is incomplete without measuring your overall performance.
+Setting up a help desk is incomplete without measuring your overall performance.
 With the reporting features of a help desk, you can evaluate key metrics and gauge the overall effectiveness of your agents as well as teams.

-To analyze your performance, navigate to "Reports," the "Summary reports” open up on default.
-You can see the number of new tickets, replied tickets, and tickets that have not been addressed yet.
+To analyze your performance, navigate to “Reports,” the “Summary reports” open up on default.
+You can see the number of new tickets, replied tickets, and total open tickets that have not been addressed yet.

-Well, these 5 steps were just a gist of what a help desk holds.
+Well, these 5 steps were just a small part of what a help desk holds.
 Once you get the hang of it, you can explore more features and become a support pro.

 1. Configure Customer Service Channels

-- Support Inboxes: Connect your multiple customer-facing email accounts such as ([email protected], [email protected], [email protected], etc.) to your help desk inbox.
+- Support Inboxes: Connect your multiple customer-facing email accounts (Such as contact@, help@, support@, etc.) to your help desk inbox.

-- Self-Service Knowledge Base: Create a dedicated knowledge base for customers that hosts relevant self-help guides, FAQs, how-to videos, and more.
+- Self-Service Knowledge Base: Create a dedicated knowledge base for customers that includes relevant self-help guides, FAQs, how-to videos, and more.

 - Live Chat: Integrate with the live chat tool and add a chat window on your website to offer real-time assistance to customers.